donnaada/reading-notes/102/08_loops_logics.md

 ## How many times will a while loop execute?

-A while loop will execute until the condition returns the value of false.
+A while loop will continue to execute WHILE the condition is true